Kitware/VTK/Documentation/docs/advanced/json_type_manifests.md

   `$ref` with the concrete class name; reserve bare `"type":"object"` for genuinely opaque/unknown types.
 The `$ref` is what lets `x.getScalarTree()` chain into a typed proxy.
+- **`maySuspend`**: OR `FunctionInfo::IsMaySuspend` across the same-named overloads that collapse into one manifest entry, and emit the key only when the result is true.
+A false value is left implicit to keep manifests lean.